dimitri6degres/ekoz-minidacdsp/README.md

 # ekoz-minidacdsp

-a DAC with "night mode" preset to watch movies quietly… made with a Hifiberry DAC+DSP Hat on a raspberryPiZero
+I wanted a dac with a "night mode" preset.
+Movies' soundtrack are awfull : we don't anderstand dialogs, but fx are very loud… it's impossible to watch a movie without playing permanently with the remote !

+---

+After some googling, i don't see anything that can resolve my problem. (or very expensive…)